Married man groomed teenage girls with booze and cigarettes before persuading them to meet up for sex

-Blackpool predator who groomed teenage girls with booze and cigarettes before persuading them to meet up for sex jailed
+Blackpool predator groomed teenage girls with booze and cigarettes before persuading them to meet up for sex

-A married man who sexually abused three teenage girls in Blackpool after bribing them with alcohol and cigarettes has been jailed.
+A married man sexually abused three teenage girls in Blackpool after bribing them with alcohol and cigarettes.

 Cristian Piscureanu, 26, and a number of other men befriended the girls – who were aged between 13 and 15 – around the European supermarket in Central Drive between March and May 2019.